 Pipe white icing along the edge of the large semi-circle cookie.

 Then fill with your flood consistency white icing.
 (Pop any pesky bubbles with a cocktails stick!)
 Let icing fully set overnight.

 Once the white royal icing has set, pipe on yellow royal icing and make a menorah shape.
 (Draw it with an edible marker first, if you like.)
 Start by piping out a half circle shape at the base of the cookie before flooding it.
 Then pipe a line from the base to about two thirds up the cookie.
 Add a curved line from one side to the other with three smaller vertical lines piped inside on either side of the curve.

 Now take a piping bag of blue royal icing fitted with a small piping tip and pipe out the candles of your menorah.

-To create the flames, pipe upside-down teardrop shapes of the yellow royal icing above the candles piped in Step 8 and finish the centers with a small dot of orange icing.
-Use the clean end of a cocktail stick to drag out some of the orange royal icing upward.
+To create the flames, pipe upside-down teardrop shapes of yellow royal icing above the candles.
+Finish the centers with a small dot of orange icing.
+Use the clean end of a cocktail stick to drag the orange royal icing upward.
 Leave your icing work to fully dry.